scalableminds/webknossos/docs/installation.md

 As prerequisites, you need to install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) on your server.
 Docker 17+ and Docker Compose 1.18+ are required.

-This tutorial shows how to install webKnossos on a fresh VM which is available over the public internet and has a domain name (or a subdomain) already configured. webKnossos will then be available with over a secured connection (HTTPS) with automatic certificate management.
+This tutorial shows how to install webKnossos on a fresh VM, which is available over the public internet and has a domain name (or a subdomain) already configured. webKnossos will then be available over a secured connection (HTTPS) with automatic certificate management.

 ```bash
 # Create a new folder for webknossos